 Pre-Masking Check

-Prior to initiating a masking job, a pre-masking check should be run.
-The pre-masking check performs a number of checks on the selected target database to determine if a masking run can be successfully performed.
+Prior to initiating a masking job, a pre-masking check must be run.
+The pre-masking check performs a number of checks on the selected target database to determine if it is properly configured for a masking job.

 The pre-masking check performs the following checks: